• Blog

 ShellExecute is a Windows API function used to perform various operations related to file manipulation or system interactions by launching or executing a specified file or operation associated with the default action for the specified file or application.

-This function allows users to open files, folders, and URLs, and perform various actions associated with them, such as open, edit, print, explore, etc., from app’s menu, depending on the specified guidelines.
+This function allows users to work with files, folders, and URLs in Delphi, and perform various actions associated with them, such as open, edit, print, explore, etc., from app’s menu, depending on the specified guidelines.
 In Delphi, it is used similarly to how it’s used in other programming languages for Windows.

 It is a versatile function that serves several purposes:

-• Launching Applications: It can be used to start any applications.
+• Launching Applications: It can be used to start external applications.
 For example, you can use it to open Notepad, launch a web browser, or execute any executable file.

 • Opening Files: It can open files using the default program associated with their file types.
 For instance, it can open text files, documents, images, videos, etc., using their default associated applications.